rokastas/interviews-front-end-assignment/README.md

 npm: You have installed npm (Node Package Manager).

 ## Getting Started
-To get a local copy up and running follow these simple steps.
+To start the local server, you can find the instructions on how to run it at 'server/README' Then follow these simple steps to start the frontend application.<br>

 ## Installation
 Clone the repo